infinite-table/infinite-react/www/content/docs/learn/working-with-data/lazy-loading.page.md

 }
 ```

-The `DataSource.data` function will be called with an object with the following properties:
+The <DPropLink name="data">DataSource.data</DPropLink> function will be called with an object with the following properties:

 - `sortInfo` - details about current sorting state
 - `pivotBy` - an array that describes the current pivot state